 We focus on estimating $d(\bfx)$ using the streaming point cloud measurements $\calP_t$ and the associated sensor poses $(\bfp_t, \bfR_t)$.

-Our approach, \methodname, consists of a surface estimation front-end using BHM \cite{bhm2017} (Sec. \ref{sec:frontend}) and an SDF prediction back-end using GP regression \cite{williams2006gaussian} (Sec. \ref{sec:backend}).
-Both BHMs and GPs are kernel regression methods that support continuous representations with uncertainty quantification.
-However, directly applying kernel regression over the entire environment is computationally expensive and impractical for real-time applications. \methodname addresses this by partitioning the environment into multiple local regions, defined by an octree data structure, and applying kernel regression within each region with additional optimization techniques.
-Fig. \ref{fig:method_overview} provides an overview of \methodname.
+\methodname consists of a surface-estimation front-end using BHM \cite{bhm2017} (Sec.~\ref{sec:frontend}) and an SDF-prediction back-end using GP regression \cite{williams2006gaussian} (Sec.~\ref{sec:backend}).
+Both are kernel regression methods supporting continuous representations with uncertainty quantification.
+The BHM front-end fuses free and occupied measurements into a continuous occupancy field, which provides sign and per-surface-point uncertainty information to the SDF back-end.
+The SDF back-end provides a differentiable SDF with closed-form gradients and calibrated variance.
+However, applying kernel regression over the entire environment is computationally expensive and impractical for real-time use. \methodname addresses this by partitioning the environment into local regions via an octree and applying kernel regression within each region with additional optimizations (Fig.~\ref{fig:method_overview}).